faulkj/agljs/README.md

 ## Disclaimer
-*This library is not affiliated with or endorsed by Epic Systems Corporation.
+*`AGL.js` is not affiliated with or endorsed by Epic Systems Corporation.
 It is intended solely for use by organizations with active Epic licenses.
 Please ensure compliance with your Epic agreements before using or distributing this library.*

 ## Getting Started